stolostron/rhacm-docs/services/cert_manager/refresh_certs.md

 # Refreshing certificates

-You can refresh certificates that are created by the installer after you install {{site.data.keyword.product}}.
+You can refresh certificates that are created by the installer after you install Red Hat Advanced Cluster Management for Kubernetes.
 {:shortdesc}

 **Required user type or access level**: Cluster administrator or team administrator